laminlabs/lamindb/docs/organize.md

 ```python
 artifacts = ln.Artifact.filter(key__startswith="project1/")  # query artifacts via the folder prefix
 ```

+Every artifact is versioned and comes with rich metadata.

 :::{dropdown} What if I do not care about the metadata and version of every file in a folder?